Bee ID Guide

 Long-Horned bee

 The Long-Horned Bee is a solitary bee species found in grasslands and woodlands.
-Its long antennae and hairy body makes it easily recognizable.
+Its long antennae and hairy body make it easily recognizable.

 Bombus Fervidus